ValeevGroup/mpqc/README.md

 ![MPQC Logo](https://github.com/ValeevGroup/mpqc4/wiki/images/mpqc_logo_med.png)

 The Massively Parallel Quantum Chemistry (MPQC) platform is a research package for *ab initio* simulation of the electronic structure of molecules and periodic solids.
-The current (4th) version of the package, or __MPQC4__, is a modern reenvisioning of the conceptual design of the original MPQC platform using the massively-parallel tensor framework [TiledArray](https://github.com/ValeevGroup/tiledarray), distributed task-based programming model and runtime [MADWorld](https://github.com/m-a-d-n-e-s-s/madness), and the Gaussian integrals library [Libint](https://github.com/evaleev/libint).
+The current (4th) version of the package, sometimes referred to as __MPQC4__, is a modern reenvisioning of the conceptual design of the original MPQC platform using the massively-parallel tensor framework [TiledArray](https://github.com/ValeevGroup/tiledarray), distributed task-based programming model and runtime [MADWorld](https://github.com/m-a-d-n-e-s-s/madness), and the Gaussian integrals library [Libint](https://github.com/evaleev/libint).

 # Developers
-MPQC4 is developed by the [Valeev Group](http://research.valeyev.net) at [Virginia Tech](http://www.vt.edu).
+MPQC is developed by the [Valeev Group](http://research.valeyev.net) at [Virginia Tech](http://www.vt.edu).

 # License

-MPQC4 is freely available under the terms of the GPL v3+ licence.
+MPQC is freely available under the terms of the GPL v3+ licence.
 See the the included LICENSE file for details.
-If you are interested in using MPQC4 under different licensing terms, please contact us.
+If you are interested in using MPQC under different licensing terms, please contact us.

 # How to Cite

 See the CITATION file for the recommended citation.

-The development of electronic structure methods in MPQC4 is partially described in the following publications:
+The development of electronic structure methods in MPQC is partially described in the following publications:
 * Cannada A. Lewis , Justus A. Calvin , and Edward F. Valeev, "Clustered Low-Rank Tensor Format: Introduction and Application to Fast Construction of Hartree-Fock Exchange.", *J. Chem.
 Theor.
 Comp.*, DOI 10.1021/acs.jctc.6b00884;
 * Chong Peng, Justus A. Calvin, Fabijan Pavosevic, Jinmei Zhang, and Edward F. Valeev, "Massively Parallel Implementation of Explicitly Correlated Coupled-Cluster Singles and Doubles Using TiledArray Framework.", *J. Phys.
 Chem.
 A*, DOI 10.1021/acs.jpca.6b10150.